timsankov-wtt/HIPAA-Compliance-Handbook/docs/03-backend-playbook/01-authentication.md

   async validate(payload: any) {
     // Verify MFA was completed for this session if (!payload.mfaVerified) {
-      throw new UnauthorizedException('MFA required');
+      throw new UnauthorizedException("MFA required");
     }

     // Fetch current user data (in case roles changed) const user = await this.usersService.findById(payload.sub);

     if (!user || !user.isActive) {
-      throw new UnauthorizedException('User not found or inactive');
+      throw new UnauthorizedException("User not found or inactive");
     }

     return {
       id: user.id,
       username: user.username,
-      roles: user.roles
+      roles: user.roles,
     };
   }
 }